nugrezo/stockphony-server/README.md

 1. Rename the directory from express-api -> your-app-name.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Move into the new project and `git init`.
-1. Replace all instances of `'threadfy'` with your app name.
+1. Replace all instances of `'stockphony'` with your app name.
 1. Install dependencies with `npm install`.
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
 1. Ensure the API is functioning properly by running `npm run server`.